Credential Lifecycle

 credential_hash

-Hash value of the Credential the Status Attestation is bound to.
+Hash value of the Credential the Status Assertion is bound to.

 credential_hash_alg

-The Algorithm used for hashing the Credential to which the Status Attestation is bound.
+The Algorithm used for hashing the Credential to which the Status Assertion is bound.
 The value SHOULD be set to S256.

 cnf